cutelyst/CMlyst/README.md

 ## Running
 You can run it with cutelyst-wsgi or uWSGI, both have similar command line options, and you should look at their documentation to know their options, the simplest one:

-    cutelyst-wsgi --application path/to/libcmlyst.so --http-socket :3000 --ini cmlyst.conf
+    cutelyst-wsgi --application path/to/libcmlyst.so --http-socket :3000 --ini cmlyst.conf --chdir parent_of_root_dir --static-map /static=root/static

+The chdir needs to point to the parent of the root directory that came from this project.
+The option --static-map is used to serve the static files.

 Now point your browser to http://localhost:3000